NateWr/restaurant-reservations/readme.txt

 More features will be added to this plugin and addons will be created which extend the functionality or integrate with third-party services.
 Follow future developments at [Theme of the Crop](http://themeofthecrop.com/?utm_source=Plugin&utm_medium=Plugin%20Description&utm_campaign=Restaurant%20Reservations) or read the Upgrade Notices when you see updates for this plugin in your WordPress admin panel.

-This plugin is part of a group of plugins in development for restaurants.
-Check out the [Food and Drink Menu](http://wordpress.org/plugins/food-and-drink-menu/) plugin as well.
+This plugin is part of a group of plugins for restaurants.
+Check out the [Food and Drink Menu](http://wordpress.org/plugins/food-and-drink-menu/), [Good Reviews for WordPress](http://wordpress.org/plugins/good-reviews-wp/) and [Business Profile](http://wordpress.org/plugins/business-profile/) plugins as well.

 = How to use =